5agado/conversation-analyzer/README.md

 ##Usage
 Each of the three components (i.e. scraper, parser, analyzer) can be accessed separately.
 The analyzer can be accessed via the main.py script contained in the *src* folder.
+It will log a set of basic stats for the overall conversation.
 Scraper and parser are instead inside the *util* folder.

 For each see the help menu (-h or --help) for a detailed usage description.

-Basic configurations for the analyzer can be managed via the *config.ini* file.
+Basic configurations for all modules can be managed via the *config.ini* file.
+The location of the config file to be used should be passed via *--config* argument.

-###Scraper
+###Requirements
+The only additional requirement for parser and scraper is the *requests* package.
+For the analyzer I used Conda; *requirements.txt* is the exported environment file.
+See [here](http://conda.pydata.org/docs/using/envs.html#share-an-environment) for a guide on how to manage Conda environments.

+##Scraper
 In order to access Facebook conversations the following parameters are required: *cookie* and *fb_dtsg* and conversation ID.
 The ID of a conversation [not a group one] corresponds to the ID of the other participant.

 Such data can be found via the following procedure: